Purging these 14 products will make you healthier

 Paperwork and clutter: Doorways, walkways and hallways should be clear of clutter.
 Make sure electrical cords and other tripping hazards are not laying in walkways.

-Toxic Plants: Azaleas, lily-of-the-valley, peace lilies and daffodils are toxic to children and pets.
-Keep them out of the home or out of the reach of little hands and paws.
+Toxic plants: Azaleas, lily-of-the-valley, peace lilies and daffodils are toxic to children and pets.
+Keep them out of the home or out of reach of little hands and paws.

 Dr. DeFrino also advises everyone stop wearing flip flops instead of shoes, as “they provide no support to the majority of the foot and can lead to pulled tendons and other injuries.”

 Make-up: Cleaning supplies are not the only products with potentially harmful chemicals.
 Avoid products with these ingredients as recommended by the EWG: BHA, BHT, parabens, dibutyl phthalate, siloxanes and formaldehyde.
 Make-up can accumulate bacteria over time; consider using these make-up expiration guidelines: mascara should be thrown out after three to four months, lip gloss after six months, liquid foundation and lipstick after a year and powder-based products after two years.

 Nail polish and polish remover: White streaks on nails are often the result of polishes and polish removers with formaldehyde.
 Avoid nail products with formaldehyde, skip toe nail polish during the winter and give all nails periodic breaks from polish.